NuGet/NuGet.Operations/docs/ops/README.md

 3. Clone this repository to `C:\Code\Git\NuGet\Api`

 4. Open a Console/PowerShell window to `C:\Code\Git\NuGet\Api` and run `.\ops` to enter the NuOps console

+## Using your own folder structure

+If you don't want to use the `\Deployment` and `\Api` subfolder structure, you can set NuOps up to use a different folder structure by setting the `NUOPS_APP_MODEL` environment variable to point at the "AppModel.xml" file within your Deployment Settings Repository.